hauxir/dotfiles/.vim/bundle/YouCompleteMe/README.md

 look at what's available for configuration.
 There are a few interesting options that are conservatively turned off by default that you may want to turn on.

-### Ubuntu Linux x64 super-quick installation
+### Ubuntu Linux x64

 Please refer to the full Installation Guide below; the following commands are provided on a best-effort basis and may not work for you.

-Make sure you have Vim 7.3.584 with python2 support.
+Make sure you have Vim 7.3.598 with python2 or python3 support.
 Ubuntu 14.04 and later have a Vim that's recent enough.
 You can see the version of Vim installed by running `vim --version`.
 If the version is too old, you may need to [compile Vim from source][vim-build] (don't worry, it's easy).

 Install YouCompleteMe with [Vundle][].

 **Remember:** YCM is a plugin with a compiled component.
-If you **update** YCM using Vundle and the ycm_support_libs library APIs have changed (happens rarely), YCM will notify you to recompile it.
+If you **update** YCM using Vundle and the ycm_core library APIs have changed (happens rarely), YCM will notify you to recompile it.
 You should then rerun the install process.

 Install development tools and CMake: `sudo apt-get install build-essential cmake`

-Make sure you have Python headers installed: `sudo apt-get install python-dev`.
+Make sure you have Python headers installed: `sudo apt-get install python-dev python3-dev`.

 Compiling YCM **with** semantic support for C-family languages:

     cd ~/.vim/bundle/YouCompleteMe
-    ./install.sh --clang-completer
+    ./install.py --clang-completer

 Compiling YCM **without** semantic support for C-family languages:

     cd ~/.vim/bundle/YouCompleteMe
-    ./install.sh

-If you want semantic C# support, you should add `--omnisharp-completer` to the install script as well.
+    ./install.py

+The following additional language support options are available:

+- C# support: install [Mono][mono-install-ubuntu] and add `--omnisharp-completer` when calling `./install.py`.
+- Go support: install [Go][go-install] and add `--gocode-completer` when calling `./install.py`.
+- TypeScript support: install [Node.js and npm][npm-install] then install the TypeScript SDK with `npm install -g typescript`.
+- JavaScript support: install [Node.js and npm][npm-install] and add
+  `--tern-completer` when calling `./install.py`.
+- Rust support: install [Rust][rust-install] and add `--racer-completer` when calling `./install.py`.

+To simply compile with everything enabled, there's a `--all` flag.
+So, to install with all language features, ensure `xbuild`, `go`, `tsserver`, `node`, `npm`, `rustc`, and `cargo` tools are installed and in your `PATH`, then simply run:

+    cd ~/.vim/bundle/YouCompleteMe
+    ./install.py --all

 That's it.
 You're done.
 Refer to the _User Guide_ section on how to use YCM.
 Don't forget that if you want the C-family semantic completion engine to work,